Obergefell v. Hodges: Henry v. Wymyslo

 The second case from Ohio involved four couples, a child, and an adoption agency.
 Georgia Nicole Yorksmith and Pamela Yorksmith married in California on October 14, 2008.
 They had a son in 2010 and were expecting another child.
 In 2011, Kelly Noe and Kelly McCraken married in Massachusetts.
-They were expecting a child.
 Joseph J. Vitale and Robert Talmas married in New York on September 20, 2011.
-In 2013, they sought the services of the adoption agency, Adoption S.T.A.R., finally adopting a son on January 17, 2014, the same day Brittani Henry and Brittni Rogers married in New York.
+In 2013, they sought the services of the adoption agency Adoption S.T.A.R., finally adopting a son on January 17, 2014, the same day Brittani Henry and Brittni Rogers married in New York.
 They, too, were expecting a son.
 The three female couples were living in Ohio, each anticipating the birth of a child later in 2014.
 Vitale and Talmas were living in New York with their adopted son, Child Doe, born in Ohio in 2013 and also a plaintiff through his parents.
 On February 10, 2014, the four legally married couples filed a lawsuit, Henry v.
 Wymyslo, also in the United States District Court for the Southern District of Ohio (Western Division, Cincinnati), to force the state to list both parents on their children's birth certificates.
-Adoption agency, Adoption S.T.A.R., sued due to the added and inadequate services Ohio law forced it to provide to same-sex parents adopting in the state.
+Adoption S.T.A.R. sued due to the added and inadequate services Ohio law forced it to provide to same-sex parents adopting in the state.
 Theodore Wymyslo, the lead defendant, was then director of the Ohio Department of Health.

 As the case moved forward, the plaintiffs amended their complaint to ask the court to declare Ohio's recognition ban on same-sex marriage unconstitutional.
 Judge Black gave the state time to prepare its appeal of his decision by announcing on April 4 that he would issue an order on April 14 requiring Ohio to recognize same-sex marriages from other jurisdictions.
 Following the resignation of the lead defendant, Ohio's director of health, Ted Wymyslo, for reasons unrelated to the case, Lance Himes became interim director, and the case was restyled Henry v.
 Himes.
 On April 14, Black ruled that Ohio must recognize same-sex marriages from other jurisdictions, and, on April 16, stayed enforcement of his ruling, except for the birth certificates sought by the plaintiffs.